Find Your Perfect School

 Marketing and branding tactics, finding new ways to sell products and services, and remaining competitive are critical components of sustaining a positive client relationship in the travel agency industry.
 These topics are covered in the Associate in Marketing Management online program at Georgia Piedmont Technical College for aspiring professional travel agents.

 The online associate in marketing management degree at GPTC offers several concentration options, including retail management and entrepreneurship.
 Students acquire hands-on experience by participating in a marketing internship or practicum.

 - Professional selling

 - Digital technologies in business

-Pursuing this marketing degree is one approach to hone your customer service and sales abilities.
+Pursuing this marketing degree is one approach to honing your customer service and sales abilities.
 It provides a curriculum that will assist you in understanding consumer behavior, needs, or desires and developing solutions to address them.

-The career center at the college fosters favorable results by assisting students in developing resume writing, interviewing, and job hunting skills.
+The career center at the college fosters favorable results by assisting students in developing resume writing, interviewing, and job-hunting skills.
 Go to the Associate In Marketing Management page to learn more if you’re ready to join GPTC’s nearly 100 percent success record after graduation.

 Westchester Community College

 The Associate of Science in Marketing program combines hands-on experience with academics to prepare students for a career in marketing and various industries in the twenty-first century.
 The program includes hands-on class projects with real-world applications, a core set of general education courses, and specialized marketing courses in consumer behavior, advertising, professional selling, and strategic marketing management.